 Following the adaptive testing results, difficulty levels can be matched for subsequent questions.
 BrainCert also has a variation of question difficulties available, depending on the level of your employees.
 With customer branding and a multilingual interface, this LMS can cater to a larger enterprise audience, although it falls short in being mobile-accessible and is best used on a desktop.
 It also offers a free trial but unfortunately has only paid options available beyond the trial.

 Cloud Academy is a training platform that works well with large organizations and is aimed at retaining your talent and maximizing your staffing ROI.
 It also offers some ready-made courseware to deploy to your teams on technical capabilities like Google Cloud, DevOps, Programming, and Security.

 The Hands-on Labs are a technical starting point for trainers before they progress to Lab Challenges.
 Cloning and customizing labs allow employees to be trained in an environment that mimics yours.
 You also have the ability to utilize an internal enterprise certification program that uses pre-built questions.

-The Cloud Academy library has a wide variety of assessment options like quizzes and exams take training to the next level.
+The Cloud Academy library has a wide variety of assessment options like quizzes and exams that take online training to the next level.
 Some users have said that the platform is clunky and hard to follow, making the interactive elements of Cloud Academy fall short.
 Like many other platforms, it also only offers a free trial.

 This learning content management system provides a highly targeted learning environment that allows enterprises to disperse training to employees.
 The platform can integrate with existing IT or business systems.
 It is primarily a content delivery platform but is accessible to LMS providers.
 Skillsoft SCORM creator software work with several eLearning standards.
 Leadership skills, IT skills, and compliance and safety training are all parts of what this entity has to offer.